textext/textext/README.md

 - You'll need to install GtkSourceView (`python-gtksourceview2` on Ubuntu/Debian) to take advantage of all the GUI features of *Tex Text*.
 This package should install `python-gtk2` as well, but if your distribution works differently, make sure you install the Python Gtk+ bindings.
 Also ensure that the package `gnome-themes-standard` is installed to avoid annoying GTK-warnings after creating a LaTeX node.

-- Next, please install `pstoedit`.
+- Next, please install `pstoedit`, preferably version 3.71, but 3.70 might work as well if you match the ghostscript requirements, see next point.

 - The extension also needs Ghostscript.
 This should already be included with your LaTeX distribution.
-However, **make sure** that Ghostscript version 9.20 or earlier is installed.
-The utility pstoedit **DOES NOT** work with Ghostscript 9.21 and newer.
+However, **make sure** that Ghostscript version 9.23 or 9.20 or earlier is installed.
+The utility pstoedit **DOES NOT** work with Ghostscript 9.21 and 9.22.
+Alternatively try out [TexText 0.8 with pdf2svg]((https://github.com/textext/textext/tree/releases/0.8)).

 - Finally, to enable the preview feature of *Tex Text*, you need to install `ImageMagick`.